-- (a) Employer Contributions The amount of employer contributions is determined by the Retirement Plan Committee (the Plan Administrator) and approved by Cass leadership. - The employer has indicated participants who are also eligible for the Cass Information Systems, Inc. Defined Benefit Plan, are eligible to receive a matching contribution amount equal to 50% of the participant's contribution up to 3% of the participant's salary.
-Participants who are not eligible for the Cass Information Systems, Inc. Defined Benefit Plan, are eligible to receive a matching contribution amount equal to 50% of the participant's contribution up to 6% of the participant's salary.
-Also, this group of employees will be eligible to receive an additional company contribution up to 3% of the participant's salary.
-The participant does not need to be actively making deferrals into the Plan to be eligible to receive the additional contribution. - (b) Employee Contributions Each plan participant may elect to make contributions to the Plan of 1% to 100% of the participant's compensation for such fiscal year as long as such contributions do not exceed the maximum permissible by the Internal Revenue Code.
+Prior to March 2021, for employees that participated in the Company's defined benefit retirement plan, the Company matched 50% of the first 3% of employee contributions, subject to IRS limitations.
+Upon freezing future benefit accruals under the Company's defined benefit retirement plan, all employees eligible for the Plan received the same 3% contribution and 50% of the first 6% of employee contributions match discussed above for employees not eligible to participate in the Company's defined benefit pension plan.
+These longer-term employees will also receive an additional 3% contribution until a target date of December 31, 2023.
+The participant does not need to be actively making deferrals into the Plan to be eligible to receive the additional contribution.

+- (b) Employee Contributions Each plan participant may elect to make contributions to the Plan of 1% to 100% of the participant's eligible compensation for such fiscal year as long as such contributions do not exceed the maximum permissible by the Internal Revenue Code.
 Participants may also contribute amounts representing distributions from other qualified defined contribution plans.
 In addition, participants that are age 50 or older are eligible to make pre-tax catch-up contributions not to exceed certain limits described in the Plan document.
-Eligible new hires as of January 1, 2017 are automatically enrolled for pre-tax contributions at a 6% deferral rate, with automatic annual 1% increases up to 8%, unless they elect otherwise; prior to January 1, 2017 the automatic deferral rate was 4%. - (c) Participant Eligibility Employees (as defined by the Plan) of the Company or its wholly owned subsidiary, Cass Commercial Bank, shall be eligible to become a participant in the Plan following the completion of one month of service and upon reaching 21 years of age.
-Individuals who are ineligible to participate in the Plan consist of (a) individuals who are represented by a bargaining unit that has bargained with us in good faith on the subject of retirement benefits; (b) Nonresident aliens with no U.S. income or all such income is exempt from U.S. income tax; (c) leased employees; and (d) employees whose primary work location is other than a processing center maintained by the Employer and whose job title includes "Offsite." - (d) Participant Accounts Each participant's account is credited with the participant's contributions and allocations of the Company's contributions and plan earnings, and charged with an allocation of administrative expenses.
+Eligible new hires are automatically enrolled for pre-tax contributions at a 6% deferral rate, with automatic annual 1% increases up to 8%, unless they elect otherwise. - (c) Participant Eligibility Employees (as defined by the Plan) of the Company or its wholly owned subsidiary, Cass Commercial Bank, shall be eligible to become a participant in the Plan following the completion of one month of service and upon reaching 21 years of age.
+Individuals who are ineligible to participate in the Plan consist of (a) individuals who are represented by a bargaining unit that has bargained with the Company in good faith on the subject of retirement benefits; (b) Nonresident aliens with no U.S. income or all such income is exempt from U.S. income tax; (c) leased employees; and (d) employees whose primary work location is other than a processing center maintained by the Employer and whose job title includes "Offsite." - (d) Participant Accounts Each participant's account is credited with the participant's contributions and allocations of the Company's match and contributions along with plan earnings, and charged with an allocation of administrative expenses.
 Allocations are based on participant earnings or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.